akinomyoga/ble.sh/README.md

 echo 'source ~/.local/share/blesh/ble.sh' >> ~/.bashrc
 ```

-The build process integrates multiple Bash script files into a single Bash script `ble.sh` with pre-processing,
+The build process integrates multiple Bash script files into a single Bash script `ble.sh` with pre-processing.
-places other module files in appropriate places, and strips code comments for a shorter initialization time.
+It also places other module files in appropriate places and strips code comments for a shorter initialization time.
 The build process does not involve any C/C++/Fortran compilations and generating binaries, so C/C++/Fortran compilers are not needed.
 </details>